bmrb-io/wattos/README.md

 ------

 Wattos was originally on google code and its commit history went away with that.
-It was imported into git from out local working copy in 2019, a decade after it's been written.
+It was imported into git from out local working copy in 2019, a decade after it was written.

 ## NRG containers:
 -------------------------------